kostabogojevic/hiring_SeniorQACodeChallenge/README.md

 **Advanced Assertions**: Implement custom assertions to validate complex conditions.

-**Reporting**: Generate detailed test reports with screenshots for failed tests.
+**Reporting**: Generate detailed test reports, including screenshots of failed tests, and provide them as evidence of a working solution.

 ## Setup
 1. Fork this repository